davorg/dmp/chapters/chapter03.md

 semicolon.

-If the code that you want to run needs a module that you would usually include with a use statement, you can use the `-M` option to load the module.
-For example, this makes it easy to find the version of any module that is installed on your system using code like this (Providing that the module uses the standard practice of defining a `$VERSION` variable):
+If the code that you want to run needs a module that you would usually include with a `use` statement, you can use the `-M` option to load the module.
+For example, this makes it easy to find the version of any module that is installed on your system using code like this (providing that the module uses the standard practice of defining a `$VERSION` variable):

 	perl -MCGI -e 'print $CGI::VERSION'